essembeh/RegexTagForMusic/README.md

   }
 }
 ```
-This is a `Map<String, List<String>>̀  used to declare all commands you will run on files.
+This is a `Map<String, List<String>`  used to declare all commands you will run on files.

 A command is just a list of string  to be executed using the Java `java.lang.ProcessBuilder` API.